-What is Occupational Therapy?Occupational therapists are concerned with developing skills, restoring function and independence, maintaining ability and promoting health and safety.
+What is Occupational Therapy?Occupational therapists are concerned with developing skills, restoring and retaining function and independence, maintaining ability and promoting health and safety.

 Occupational therapists are concerned with ‘occupation’.
 The profession of occupational therapy takes a broad view of ‘occupation’ to mean everything that people do to participate in daily life.